iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 The `method_query` may be the full `DIDUrl` of the method or just its fragment, e.g. "#sign-0".

-`Document.signSelf` should be used in general.
+`Document.signSelf` should be used in general, this throws an error if trying to operate on the same document.
 This is intended for signing updates to a document where a sole capability invocation method is rotated or replaced entirely.

 NOTE: does not validate whether the private key of the given `key_pair` corresponds to the verification method.
 See `Document::verifyDocument`.